Arborist Advice: Why Should You Prune Your Trees During the Dormant Season?

 Hazelnuts hold great promise for increasing the world’s sustainable food, feed, and energy supply.
 That’s why both researchers and members around the United States are working together to expand the potential of this hybrid crop.
 Learn more.

-The Harpers Ferry Tree Committee officially consists of eight members: five voting members, appointed by the Town Council; the Town's Maintenance Supervisor; one representative from the West Virginia Division of Forestry; and one representative from Potomac Edison (successor to the former Allegheny Power).
+The Harpers Ferry Tree Commission officially consists of eight members: five voting members, appointed by the Town Council; the Town's Maintenance Supervisor; one representative from the West Virginia Division of Forestry; and one representative from Potomac Edison (successor to the former Allegheny Power).
 Of the five voting members, one must also be a member of the Planning Commission.
 The four regular members are each appointed for two-year terms.
-In addition, the Mayor of the Corporation of Harpers Ferry is considered an agent of the Committee.
+In addition, the Mayor of the Corporation of Harpers Ferry is considered an agent of the Commission.

-Through efforts of the Tree Committee, Harpers Ferry was first designated a Tree City USA community by the National Arbor Day Foundation in 2008.
+Through efforts of the Tree Commission, Harpers Ferry was first designated a Tree City USA community by the National Arbor Day Foundation in 2008.
 As part of the requirements to be recognized as such, a resolution approved by the Town Council the same year designated the fourth Friday of every April as Arbor Day in the Corporation of Harpers Ferry, although since 2009 each Arbor Day ceremony has been held on the fourth Saturday instead of Friday.

-SEAT 1: Christy Huddle, Vice-Chair (term ending 31 Dec 2022)
+SEAT 1: Christy Huddle, Chair (term

-SEAT 5: Jim Jenkins, Planning Commission representative
+SEAT 5: vacant, Planning Commission representative

 Larry Waters, Town Maintenance Specialist (non-voting)

-Matthew Cook, WV Division of Foresty representative (non-voting)
+Samuel Adams, WV Division of Foresty representative (non-voting)

 (vacant), Potomac Edison representative (non-voting)